open-source-tabletop/cadence/core-rules/core-rules.md

 Additionally, each model divides the battlefield around it into four 90-degree zones, called arcs.
 The front arc is centered on the model's forward-facing direction, the rear arc is aligned with the backward-facing direction, and the left and right arcs are to the model's left and right, respectively.

-To determine which arc a model or unit is in, it is considered to be in the front-most possible arc.
+To determine which arc an enemy model or unit is in, it is considered to be in the front-most possible arc.
 If a model or unit is partially in more than one arc, the front arc takes priority, followed by the left and right arcs, with the rear arc being the lowest priority.
+If a unit has multiple models then each has its own facing and arcs, with an enemy unit counting as being in the front-most arc out of all possible model arcs.

 ### Weapons